RPGreats now has a Discord! Come on in to talk about game music, games in general, submit reviews or just hang out!

 Final Fantasy is also a notoriously buggy game, with many item effects and spells not performing as described in the manual or, in worst cases, doing nothing at all.
 One of the most infamous examples of this is the Intelligence stat; it actually has no effect on spells at all in the NES port, meaning Red Mages are just as effective at casting spells as a "pure" spellcaster.
 Most weapons that purportedly do extra damage to a particular enemy, like the Were-sword, Rune Sword and Dragon Sword, actually don't factor in the extra damage to particular enemy types.
 Buffer spells like Temper and Saber don't actually boost attack, the LOCK spell doesn't work at all, while the LOK2 spell, rather than weakening an enemy's Evasion stat, will actually increase it.
 Most of these errors were addressed in later ports and remakes, but make for a very unbalanced experience on the NES.

-But in spite of these flaws, Final Fantasy I won over many gamers in its time and continues to be regarded as a classic today.
+But in spite of these flaws, Final Fantasy won over many gamers in its time and continues to be regarded as a classic today.
 Maybe not as beloved as some later entries in the franchise, but for one of the earliest games that tried to combine the depth and strategies of a quality CRPG with the polished presentation of a console experience, it was definitely a success.
-Certainly worth a look for any serious RPG historian, though if you're looking to experience it with some more modern sensibilities applied, I'd say check out one of the remakes instead; preferably the Dawn of Souls compilation for the Game Boy Advance, the PSP version or even the 2021 pixel remaster.
+Certainly worth a look for any serious RPG historian, though if you're looking to experience it with some more modern sensibilities applied, I'd say check out one of the remakes instead; preferably the Dawn of Souls compilation for the Game Boy Advance, the PSP remake or even the 2021 pixel remaster.

 Developer: Square